Bitoneko/Edita/README.md

 Edita 2 was developed as a lightweight raster graphics editor for Android, with a focus on providing common drawing and image-editing tools in a compact application.

-The project combines Kotlin and Java and was designed around direct interaction with raster images rather than vector-based graphics.

 ## Project Status

 Edita 2 is no longer supported or maintained.